Has the Josh Dobbs hype train gotten a bit out of control?

 But ask yourself this: Has he been the straw that stirs the drink of the Cardinals’ offense, or has he been more of a highly efficient caretaker?
 For instance, Walter has James Conner, not Dobbs, as the Cardinals’ offensive MVP so far.

 Then ask yourself this: Do you think it is more likely that the Cardinals have unearthed a true diamond in the rough in Dobbs, or that new OC Drew Petzing has created a strong offensive ecosystem where a QB like Dobbs could succeed?
-Petzing had a big hand in Jalen Hurts’s development from a 2nd-round project to MVP candidate and is already getting head coach candidate buzz in some circles.
+Petzing is a rising star in the coaching ranks and is already getting head coach candidate buzz in some circles.

 And, finally, ask yourself this: Don’t you want to see what Kyler Murray—former OROY, two-time Pro Bowler, and a more physically talented player than Dobbs—can do in this offense?
 I find it strange that so many Cardinals fans are ready to move on from Murray already.
 Or are you already all aboard the Josh Dobbs hype train—hype rocket?—after four games?
 Will you still be if/when opposing DCs get more film on him and potentially make him look more like the journeyman he has been thus far in his career?